derpierre65/tmi.js-cluster/README.md

 ## Introduction

 tmi.js-cluster is a scalable cluster for [tmi.js](https://github.com/tmijs/tmi.js).
 This cluster can have multiple supervisors that can be deployed on multiple servers.
-The cluster store its data into a database and use a redis connection for the IRC command queue to join/part channels and write messages.
+The cluster store its data into a database and use a redis connection for the IRC command queue to join/part channels.

-**WIP - Not ready for production**

 ## Features

 - Supervisor can deployed on multiple servers.
 - Use the up-to-date [tmi.js](https://github.com/tmijs/tmi.js) client.
 - Monitoring dashboard.
+- Optimized for unverified and verified bots.

 ## Supervisor Events